Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 <br />- [API]
 <br />- [Bugfix] Fixed a bug that caused the second energy ability to fail
 <br />- [Bugfix] Fixed a bug where the second ability used 25 instead of 35 star points
+<br />- [Bugfix] Fixed a bug where Nick's color would not be removed from the energy stone at death
 <br />- [Bugfix] Fixed the location of the overlay with star points so that it is not covered by effects